 The team at Netsuite wanted to showcase the Dog is Good brand through an experiential activation for the attendees.
 We wanted to support the Netsuite Team at the booth and help to share the experience with the attendees.

 Who gets the credit for the wildly successful “puppies at a booth” concept?

 Netsuite reached out to a local rescue group to bring the puppies in for the attendees- They came from Waggin Train in Las Vegas.
 Although they were available for adoption, none were adopted out at the conference.
-There is a specific process involved to safely place a puppy in an adoptive home.
-While everyone there wanted one, it did not make sense for many- as they would have to make flight arrangements etc… The rescue group knew that the pups would be adopted in the local community by the weekend as they had several applications in for them.
+There is a specific process involved in safely placing a puppy in an adoptive home.
+While everyone there wanted one, it did not make sense for many- as they would have to make flight arrangements, etc… The rescue group knew that the pups would be adopted in the local community by the weekend as they had several applications in for them.
 The pups were 10-12 weeks old- a great experience for the pups too, as they benefited from all the socialization.

 What were the highlights of your Suiteworld experience?

 There were many highlights.
 Netsuite hosts the most amazing conference, complete with relevant workshops and access to important vendors.
-Everything we experienced was spectacular, but watching the reaction of people to the brand and the puppies were the most fun.
+Everything we experienced was spectacular, but watching the reaction of people to the brand and the puppies was the most fun.

 Everything about who we are as a brand was visible in the reactions of attendees.
 The impact that dogs have on humans is significant.
 Interestingly, our brand made an impact without even showing any Dog is Good product.
-And that’s fitting, because as we work toward the goal of being recognized as an “experiential brand”, this Netsuite display really communicated what we share with consumers every day – the experience of “how great it feels to be with Dog.”
+And that’s fitting because as we work toward the goal of being recognized as an “experiential brand”, this Netsuite display really communicated what we share with consumers every day – the experience of “how great it feels to be with Dog.”